 Now is also the time to complete any routine maintenance tasks that would be harder (and more miserable) to do in winter months.
-This can include changing any fluids, like oil or hydraulic fluid, and check on the health of batteries.
-You may also want to consider stock up on ice melting materials that can prevent ice from forming or melt through any that may form on your job site.
+This can include changing any fluids, like oil or hydraulic fluid, and checking on the health of batteries.
+You may also want to consider stocking up on ice-melting materials that can prevent ice from forming or melt through any that may form on your job site.

-Overworking your cranes is a recipe for disaster, so understand the limitations of your equipment.
+Overworking your cranes is a recipe for disaster, so be sure to understand the limitations of your equipment.
 Think about the absolute maximum they can do and take it down a few notches.
-Pay attention to any specific pre-operating procedures that the crane may need, including running the machines for a bit before getting to work or creating weight restrictions.
+Pay attention to any specific pre-operating procedures that the crane may require, including running the machines for a bit before getting to work or creating weight restrictions.

 You should also take a slow and steady approach with workers.
-The cold weather can make working outdoors more difficult, and this extra strain can lead to mistakes or accidents – especially in conditions where black ice could form and pose a serious hazard on the job site.
-Work slowly, cautiously and effectively and keep everyone safe and secure while completing your project.
+The cold weather can make working outdoors more difficult, and this extra strain can lead to mistakes or accidents, especially in conditions where black ice could form and pose a serious hazard on the job site.
+Work slowly, cautiously and effectively to keep everyone safe and secure while completing your project.

 Keep the Operators in Mind

 While crane operators may be some of the most jovial members of your team during the rest of the year, the winter months can be downright miserable for them if their comfort and safety isn’t taken into account.
 If you have the budget, invest in a crane that has a heated cab that the operator can sit within.
 Warm jackets, boots and gloves can only do so much, so having a heated cab can help keep them more comfortable.